flobotde/fastapi-neomodel/README.md

 ## Production Deployment
-Remember to use a persistant PostgreSQL database, update the new credentials on .env file and use this command to run the project in a production environment.
+Remember to use a persistant Neo4J database, update the new credentials on .env file and use this command to run the project in a production environment.
 For testing this configuration on localhost you can uncomment the database container and depends_on of fastapi container otherwise it will not work on a local environment.

 *Using docker compose command*